f5devcentral/f5-velos-training/docs/velos_components_new.rst

 Each CX1610 chassis ships with two SX1610 system controllers already installed.
 They are not optional and are not ordered separately.
 The system controllers perform two main functions:

--	They provide the active backplane connectivity, and layer2 switching to all line cards (BX110 & BX520)
+-	They provide the active backplane connectivity, and layer2 switching to all line cards (BX110 (future) & BX520)
 - They operate in an active/active manner from a layer2 switching perspective

 -	They host the Kubernetes control plane functions